 A regularly enrolled student registered on a full-time basis (normally 12 semester-hours or more) and in good academic standing shall be eligible to participate in all college and intercollegiate activities.
 The student whose scholastic record falls below a 2.0 average will not be permitted to participate in intercollegiate athletics.
 First-year students are eligible to participate in intercollegiate athletics during their first semester.

 Credit Earned by Advanced Placement Testing

 Incoming First-Year Students and Transfer Students who score a 4 or 5 on a College Entrance Examination Board (CEEB) Advanced Placement Examination (AP) will usually receive academic credit for their scores.
-Should results be presented in academic disciplines or areas which are not part of the Denison curriculum, credit will be subject to departmental review and credit hours may or may not be assigned.
+Should results be presented in academic disciplines or areas that are not part of the Denison curriculum, credit will be subject to departmental review and credit hours may or may not be assigned.
 Two other kinds of advanced placement testing can be considered for credit.
-A student presenting “A” marks on the British System “A” Level Examination or a score of 6 or 7 on an International Baccalaureate (IB) High Level Subject Exam may ask the appropriate Denison department for advanced placement credits.
+A student presenting “A” marks on the British System “A” Level Examination or a score of 6 or 7 on an International Baccalaureate (IB) Higher Level Subject Exam may ask the appropriate Denison department for advanced placement credits.
 In a few instances positive results from advanced placement examinations can be applied toward general education or major/minor credits but departments reserve the right of review and the final determination of how such credits count.

 Recognition of Credit Earned Elsewhere